|Date of Birth:||12.11.1943|

 He claimed his maiden WRC wins in the evocative Stratos in 1975 in Sweden and Italy and won again in Italy in 1976.

 A bitter rivalry with fellow Lancia driver Sandro Munari came to a head on the 1976 Rallye Sanremo when Waldegård was asked by the team to surrender a four second advantage over his Italian team-mate.
 Waldegård did as asked but went on to win the rally anyway and immediately switched to Ford.

 For the next three years Waldegård joined Roger Clark and Hannu Mikkola to drive the Ford Escort RS 1800 into rallying history.
 Waldegård took three wins in 1977, one in 1978, and enjoyed his most successful year in 1979 when he won the first ever drivers’ title in a duel programme with an Escort and a Mercedes 450 SLC.

-In 1981 Waldegård began driving for Toyota, beginning an association which lasted until 1992 when he retired from top level competition after breaking his arm in a crash on the Safari Rally.
-However, he still competes in historic events such as the East African Safari Rally in his beloved Kenya.
+In 1981, Waldegård linked up with Toyota, beginning an association that lasted until 1992 when he retired from top-level competition after breaking his arm in a crash on the Safari Rally.

 Despite retiring from the WRC, Waldegård contested various historic events for fun, most notably the East African Safari Rally.
 His final rally win came on the Kenyan event at the age of 68.